Octopus Titan VCT

-This £70 million offer is a top up to the UK's largest VCT, Octopus Titan, which currently has assets of approximately £309 million.
-This longstanding VCT was first launched in 2007 and has around 60 companies in the portfolio.
+The UK's largest VCT, Octopus Titan launched in 2007.
+It has around 60 companies in the portfolio and assets of around £425 million.
 It focuses on early-stage growth orientated businesses, which are by nature high risk.

-- A mature and diversified portfolio of around 60 companies from established ones, such as Secret Escapes, SwiftKey, Calastone and Graze.com, to earlier-stage businesses
+- A mature and diversified portfolio of around 60 companies – from established ones such as Secret Escapes, Calastone and Graze.com, to earlier-stage businesses

-- The UK’s best-performing generalist VCT over the past five years with net asset total returns of 92.7% to date (discrete performance figures shown below).
+- The UK’s best-performing generalist VCT over five years with net asset total returns of 92.7% to date (discrete performance figures shown below).
 Past performance is not a guide to the future

-- A history of exits – the latest, Zoopla, is the first £1 billion company to be backed by a VCT
+- A history of exits – the latest, Zoopla, is the first VCT-backed £1 billion company

 - A track record of tax-free dividends – it aims to pay annual dividends of 5p per share (variable and not guaranteed).
 Since launch in 2007 it has paid total dividends of 61p per share

 - Low minimum investment – just £3,000

 - Up to 3.5% discount when you invest through Wealth Club